Estimated reading time: 11 minutes

 The Toll House cookie recipe became a hit at the Toll House Inn.
 People loved it so much, they took the recipe home to make it themselves.
 Ruth Wakefield, the inn’s owner, put the recipe in her first cookbook.
 This made it even more popular across the country.

+Why are tollhouse cookies called that?
 The Nestlé Connection: A Key to Popularity

 Nestlé saw a big increase in semi-sweet chocolate bar sales in Boston.
 They linked this to the growing love for Toll House cookies.
 So, Nestlé teamed up with Wakefield to put her recipe on the chocolate wrappers.
 This move helped spread the Toll House name and recipe far and wide.